vmware/alb-sdk/python/avi/sdk/samples/clone_vs.md

 > clone_vs.py -c controller1.acme.com vs example cloned-example -v 10.0.0.0/16 -v6 fd00:dead:beef:bad:f00d::/64

+## SSL Certificate handling

+SSLKeyAndCertificate objects that contain a private key secured by a passphrase will not clone successfully by default.
+The user must provide the required passphrase in order to clone such objects.
+This is achieved using the option `-skp certname1,passphrase1;certname2,passphrase2`.
+When cloning certificates with a passphrase set, the passphrase will be looked up against the name of the SSLKeyAndCertificate object in this list.

+If the passphrase is omitted for a certificate or * is specified, the user will be prompted to enter the passphrase by the script.

+### Cloning a Virtual Service specifying SSL key passphrases

+In this example, the user will be prompted to enter the passphrase for the certificate object called "MyCert1".
+The passphrase for the certificate called "MyCert2" is explicitly given as "mysecretphrase".

+> clone_vs.py -c controller1.acme.com -skp MyCert1,*;MyCert2,mysecretphrase vs example cloned-example

 ## WAF Policy handling

 The cloning of WAF Policies requires some special consideration depending on the use case.